We were flying by now.

 Yes, our feet still hurt and at the end of the longest day of the whole trip, (41km, a choice so I didn’t have to stay in a dormitory…), I thought I would die.
 But the next day our bodies were as good as new.
-I was the fittest I had ever been, no knees problems, bunion issues or back complaints.
+I was the fittest I had ever been, no knee problems, bunion issues, or back complaints.

-Light shoes still going strong.
-The end was in sight and it was all at once exciting, amazing and scary.
+Hiking shoes still going strong.
+The end was in sight and it was all at once exciting, amazing, and scary.
 We’d been doing this for nearly three months.
 It was hard to imagine what we had done, but equally hard to imagine stopping.
 This felt right.

 Would I This Route Again?